git-sumana/CyberSecurityLearning/InterviewQuestions.md

 22. What are your first three steps when securing a Windows server?
 23. What are your first three steps when securing a Linux server?
 24. What are the advantages offered by bug bounty programs over normal testing practices?
+25. Who’s more dangerous to an organization, insiders or outsiders?